 We scan at either 300 or 600 DPI.
 300 DPI is perfect for quickly converting old and forgotten photos into digital images which can be enjoyed on any computer or TV.
 They are also suitable for uploading onto social media websites such as Facebook or Twitter, or photo sharing websites such as Picasa or Flickr.

 600DPI produces a larger and clearer image enabling you to re-print or view the photo larger than the orginal.
 If you are looking to digitally archive your old photos incase of any disaster then 600DPI is the choice to make, but for old photos from cheaper cameras 300 DPI will probably be big enough for you.

-Our Premium 600DPI scanning option scans each photo by hand on a flatbed photograph scanner giving the highest quality photo scan available.
 The same 600dpi scan resolution is used, giving a larger and clearer image when printing or viewing the image closer.
-However, the premium service is a manually intensive and time consuming service so is currently limited to orders of 300 photos.
+However, as the premium service is a manually intensive and time consuming service it is currently limited to orders of 500 photos.

 The orientation of each photo is automatically detected and then checked by hand after scanning.